 The winegrowing region Rosalia is situated on the eastern slope of the Rosalia Range, which extends along the border between Niederösterreich and Burgenland.
-A Pannonian climate and sandy soils offer perfect conditions for growing Blaufränkisch and Zweigelt, the region’s two most prominent grape varieties.
+A Pannonian climate and all kinds of loam soil offer perfect conditions for growing Blaufränkisch and Zweigelt, the region’s two most prominent grape varieties.

 In addition, Rosalia’s vast and unspoiled tracts of land – some of which form the Rosalia-Kogelberg Nature Park, offer a home to rare types of fruit, strawberries and sweet chestnuts; and do so in close proximity to Burgenland’s state capital Eisenstadt, offering significant potential for tourism.